 - Work collectively with development teams to improve test results.

-Even if having automated testing systems, nothing beats a good testing session by dedicated QA team.
+Even if having automated testing systems, nothing beats a good testing session by a dedicated QA team.
 So, get your testing team together, try out the product, log bugs and generally push the code to breaking point.
-After that, send it back to the developers to fix.
+After that, send it back to the developers to fix it.

 After the software has been tested, the final deployment takes place.
 But, this is not as simple as the click of a button.
 There are a lot of things to consider in this software development life cycle process, including: